pyconll/pyconll/docs/pyconll/exception.rst

 exception
 ===================================

-These are custom exceptions for pyconll.
-Right now, this only consists of a ``ParseError``.
+Custom exceptions for pyconll.
+These errors are a ``ParseError`` and a ``FormatError``.

+A ``ParseError`` occurs when the source input to a CoNLL component is invalid, and a ``FormatError`` occurs when the internal state of the component is invalid, and the component cannot be output to a CoNLL string.

 API